The Heritage Park - Pitstone Green Museum

 This new collection of artefacts is displayed in a loft which was originally used as a grain store.
 The loft had been in a neglected state of repair for many years but was converted into a usable space by the museum's volunteers when the offer of the collection was made.
 The vast majority of the collection plus a few artefacts already in the museum are now housed in the loft but the heavier artefacts donated are placed into other displays around the museum.
 The task of identifying, numbering, photographing and entering every item onto the museum's database was then undertaken, a requirement of the museum's Accreditation status.

-New in 2015 the workshop houses a collection of book binding equipment and the process of book binding is demonstrated on most open days.
+The Book Binding workshop houses a collection of book binding equipment and the process of book binding is demonstrated on most open days.

 This room been set up as a model engineering room with a display of both models and the machinery used to construct, repair and make them.